ColoradoStark/API-Server-Wrapper/README.md

 BASH SCRIPT FOR GAME SERVER

-This Bourne Again SHell (BASH) script is for the initial setup of a server that is meant to host a CRUD API for player stats and world data.
+This Bourne Again SHell (BASH) script is for the initial setup of a server.
+It will configure a server with all of the components needed to create a web application that will host a CRUD API for player stats and world data.

 The intended use case of this server is:

 1. To add MMO elements to a game that is played mostly locally
 2. To store data that will be updated once every 10 minutes
 3. To host an HTTP based CRUD API

 It is will configure a 64 bit Ubuntu 14.04 server with: